xen-project/xen/docs/misc/xen-command-line.markdown

 ### Integer (`<integer>`)

 An integer parameter will default to decimal and may be prefixed with a `-` for negative numbers.
-Alternativly, a hexidecimal number may be used by prefixing the number with `0x`, or an octal number may be used if a leading `0` is present.
+Alternatively, a hexadecimal number may be used by prefixing the number with `0x`, or an octal number may be used if a leading `0` is present.